gituser-rk/cmk_livestatus_trafficlight/README.md

 https://www.electrodragon.com/product/dc-dc-step-power-module-mp1584-fixed-output/

 ![Pic0](pics/stepdown.PNG)
-Use the fixed-output version.
-The ones with variable output are unreliable!
+Use the fixed-output voltage version.
+These with variable output voltage are unreliable (at least the cheap ones).

 ![Pic4](pics/4.jpg)